 “When it’s in your blood, you get restless easily,” says Astri about her fondness of exploring the world.

 She’s from the small municipality of Mandal in the very south of Norway.
-She and her husband now have a summer house in Mandal as well as North of Aalborg in Denmark.
+She and her husband now have a summer house there as well as north of Aalborg in Denmark.

 They go back every year and enjoy the long Scandinavian summer nights for a few weeks before returning to their everyday life in Yangon.
 This is still where Astri feels at home.